Michael W. Ford

-Ford began to study and write about Lucifer.
+Ford began to study and write about Lucifer and established a philosophy and magickal practice which formulated one avenue of modern Luciferianism.
 He self-published his first book in 1999.
-He generally works without an editor.
-To date, he has self-published over 20 books on the occult such as Bible of the Adversary, Luciferian Witchcraft, and Wisdom of Eosphoros.
-Luciferian Witchcraft was a top seller on Lulu.com.
-Regarding the content of his books, Ford presents both theistic and atheistic approaches to Luciferianism.
-His writings found in The Wisdom of Eosphoros (2015) were the basis of the Luciferian philosophy taught at the Greater Church of Lucifer.
+As of 2025, Ford has published via his publishing company, Succubus Productions Publishing, over 27 books.
+Ford's works have been translated and published in Italy, Peru, Brazil, France, Germany (Book of the Witch Moon), Serbian (Wisdom of Eosphoros) Regarding the content of his books, Ford presents both theistic and atheistic approaches to Luciferianism.
+His book The Wisdom of Eosphoros (2015) formed the basis of the Luciferian philosophy taught at the Greater Church of Lucifer.

+Ford is the owner of Luciferian Apotheca, a Left-Hand Path Occult Shop opened in 2007 that still operates as of 2023.

-Ford worked to open the Greater Church of Lucifer in Old Town Springs, Texas on Halloween 2015.
+Ford opened the Greater Church of Lucifer in Old Town Springs, Texas on Halloween 2015.
 There were a variety of responses from the Christian community.
 Many Christians came to protest the event.
 Protestors sprayed holy water on the church and surrounding buildings.
 Some people boycotted the town of Old Town Spring in response to the church.
 The church itself was vandalized.
 Its windows were smashed.
-Most notably, the branch of a 200-year-old pecan tree hanging over the church was sawed off in the middle of the night and damaged the roof.
+Most notably, the branch of a 200-year-old pecan tree hanging over the church was sawn off in the middle of the night and damaged the roof.
 The Greater Church of Lucifer described this as an act of terrorism.
 Ford stated that The Greater Church of Lucifer was forced to shut down one year later because their landlord refused to renew their lease after receiving death threats.

 Music

 In 1993, Ford formed Black Funeral, a black metal band, in Indianapolis.
-He relocated to Houston, Texas to continue making black metal music.

 Ford recorded with a number of other metal bands as well: Valefor, Sorath, Darkness Enshroud, Akhkharu, Ordo Tyrannis, Atra Mors, Hexentanz, and Psychonaut 75.

-He also did guest work for several other bands such as Drowning the Light, Horda Profana, Profezia, Bitter Peace (band), and Corona Barathri.
+He also did guest work for several other bands such as Drowning the Light, Horda Profana, Profezia, Bitter Peace, and Corona Barathri.